cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 more than a single device to expose NodePort or a user specifies multiple devices with ``devices``, the XDP acceleration is enabled on all devices.
 This means that each underlying device's driver must have native XDP support on all Cilium managed nodes.
-In addition, for the performance reasons we recommend kernel >= 5.5 for the multi-device XDP acceleration.
+In addition, for performance reasons we recommend kernel >= 5.5 for the multi-device XDP acceleration.

+NodePort acceleration can be used with either direct routing (``tunnel=disabled``) or tunnel mode.
+Direct routing is recommended to achieve optimal performance.

 A list of drivers supporting native XDP can be found in the table below.
 The corresponding network driver name of an interface can be determined as follows: